 Eventually, cable-nixers want to get an even better reception than the one you’re getting from the set-top box.
 You’re going to want more channels and less of those black glitches that flash across your screen as your antenna signal gets weak.
 In this article, I’m going to show you how to install a TV antenna in your attic.

 Just how much better is the reception from a set-top box to an attic antenna?
 Everyone’s situation is different, but I had a Terk HDTVa indoor antenna in my basement which performed very well.
 It averaged around 65% antenna strength for the major networks and 55% for my local PBS affiliate.
-With the new antenna I am averaging 95% antenna strength for the major networks and 80% antenna strength for the local PBS affiliate.
-With the Terk I had to consciously point it to different transmitters for ABC and PBS to get the best glitch-free reception.
-With my new attic antenna it stays pointed in the same direction and is 99% glitch free for all my channels.
+I am averaging 95% antenna strength with the new antenna for the major networks and 80% antenna strength for the local PBS affiliate.
+When I relied on the Terk HDTVa antenna, I had to consciously point it to different transmitters for ABC and PBS to get the best glitch-free reception.
+Now, with my new attic antenna it stays pointed in the same direction and is 99% glitch free for all my channels.

 The nice thing about installing an antenna in your attic is it isn’t rocket science.
 The hardest part is getting the coax cable to your television.
 The easiest part is picking the antenna that is right for you.
-I will have another article on that another time.
+Read my post on choosing the best antenna for your situation.

 See the picture to the right to see how I wired it up.

 Tools Needed to install a TV antenna in your attic

 In addition to the antenna, I needed the following items: